 When done properly, writing guest posts can do wonders for establishing your own website as an authority in your field.
-Whether you want to direct more potential customers to your electrical repairs business website or expand the readership of your personal health and wellness blog, a carefully structured guest post plan can make all the difference.
+Whether you want to direct more potential customers to your SaaS business website or expand the readership of your marketing blog, a carefully structured guest post plan can make all the difference.

 So… how do you go about creating a guest post plan?

 Below, you’ll find a comprehensive step-by-step guide to building a network of informative guest posts that act as a roadmap, directing audiences back to your site from a variety of sources.

 ➡ Step 1: Put together a list of reputable sources in the relevant industry

 Before you can write a single word towards your first guest post, you must first develop a pool of established and reputable publications that regularly post content in whatever field you are knowledgeable in.